CtrlK

 Conciseness

-The content is entirely filler and boilerplate with no substantive information.
-It explains nothing Claude doesn't already know and provides zero domain-specific knowledge about metric calculation.
+The content is entirely filler and boilerplate.
+It explains nothing Claude doesn't already know and provides zero domain-specific information about metric calculation.
+Every section restates the same vague concept without adding value.

 1 / 3